 UI Engineer / Front End Developer Hearsay Labs

-We are looking for someone who knows what makes a website look and behave well and also has the random set of skills to actually make it happen.
+THIS JOB HAS EXPIRED We are looking for someone who knows what makes a website look and behave well and also has the random set of skills to actually make it happen.
 Someone who is so OCD that she even wants her code to look pretty.

 We?re looking for someone who understands that there are living, breathing people at the other end of the tube.
 They?re impatient.
 They read very little.
 Sometimes they use ancient devices that you wouldn?t touch with a 10 foot pole, but hey they?re your guests and you?re open-minded so you accommodate them.
 If they can?t figure something out, it's not their fault; it's your fault for building a confusing application.